kanaka/mal/README.md

 conference (yes the presentation is a mal program).

-If you are interesting in creating a mal implementation (or just interested in using mal for something), please stop by the #mal channel on freenode.
+If you are interesting in creating a mal implementation (or just interested in using mal for something), please drop by the #mal channel on freenode.
 In addition to the [make-a-lisp process guide](process/guide.md) there is also a [mal/make-a-lisp FAQ](docs/FAQ.md) where I attempt to answer some common questions.